Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat_Part2.md

 ~~~

 # Running Official 0L Plots
 Once we understand the fit we can produce the official plots for public consumption.
 Essentially we want to update the 0L standalone plots in here Appendix B of https://cds.cern.ch/record/2317111/files/ATL-COM-PHYS-2018-512.pdf .
-Hence will need to run the WSMaker twice.
-Once on MV analysis and once on the CB analysis
+Hence will need to run the WSMaker four times. twice on MV analysis and twice on the CB analysis.
+Here are the plots that we require

+a -> MVA Asimov VS Data
+b -> MVA ranking and breakdown
+c -> MVA post-fit plots for mBB and PtV

+d -> CBA VS mva Or/And cba Asimov VS Data
+e -> CBA ranking and breakdown
+f -> CBA post-fit plots for mBB and PtV

+1) MVA Ranking, Breakdown, P0 = true         | b,d
+2) MVA Postfit=true, Pulls = true, doExp=0   | a,c

+3) CBA Ranking, Breakdown, P0 = true         | b,e
+4) CBA Pulls = true, doExp=0                 | d,f
 ~~~
 cd /afs/cern.ch/work/d/dspiteri/VHbb
 setupATLAS && lsetup git